 These are all the things that are free to do this week with just a few that are very inexpensive.

 As always, it’s best to confirm with your local store before you make a special trip.

-Lakeshore Learning: Kids will create a Hold It All Buggy Clip on March 7th.
+Lakeshore Learning: Kids will make a Nameplate Easel on September 5th.
 Stop by from 11am-3pm.

 Barnes and Noble: There is a free storytime Tuesday and Thursday as well as Saturday of each week with books, a cookie and usually coloring pages and activities.
 Check your local store to confirm and verify time.

 There will be a special storytime this week featuring The Full Moon at the Napping House on Saturday.

 Bass Pro Shop: Your kids can participate in the Free Kid’s Adventures Activities- treasure hunts, crafts and more.
 These are weekly activities and vary greatly by location.
 You can head over here to find your local store to confirm activities and times.
 And just a heads up from personal experience, it is best to get in line early.
 These events tend to be very popular.

 REI: They offer the Family Adventure Program with various classes for children and adults.
 I saw hiking and camping classes plus fun Geocaching adventures.
 I also saw outdoor photography lessons.

 The selection and dates/times vary by location but you can check to see what your store is offering here.

 Michaels: Stop by on September 5th to make a football windsock.
 Just $2 per child for 30 minutes of craft fun, including supplies.
 Ages 3 and up.